pkElectronics/ZeroPointModule/README.md

 The ZeroPointModule is a carrier board for the Raspberry Pi Zero 2W with some application specific expansion making it suitable for applications such as 3D-printing and prototyping of perception algorithms.

+First revision came with options to mount the CAN-Bus related components either as SMD or THT as well as with some nice hardware bugs.
+Revision two has those possibility removed as well as the hardware bugs fixes, additionally some more features were added.

 ## Features
 - 5V 5A DCDC converter powering the Pi and added peripherals
 - MCP2515 CAN-Bus Controller and corresponding transceiver